Luz Elena Echeverria Shows Off Her Assets And Chiseled Abs In A Tiny Bikini

 La belleza de la mujer radica en que a pesar de ser delicada, puede ser tan fuerte como para dar a luz.
 Que puede mostrarse valiente aunque por dentro esté muerta de miedo.
 Una mujer es capaz de volar si se lo propone aunque no cuente con alas físicas, mujer : RECUERDA QUE TÚ ERES CAPAZ DE TODO ❤️???? @fiora_lingerie #beauty #lovemyself #strong #woman

-“I like both,” popular mommy fitness blogger, Jess Picado wrote.
+“I like both,” popular mommy fitness blogger Jess Picado wrote.

 “You’re amazing my love,” model Melissa Lori commented while adding a heart emoji.